cloudoperators/documentation/architecture-decision-records/001-Greenhouse-logical-authorization-concept-for-greenhouse-plugins.md

 ## Considered Options

 - Permission Mapping via Teams with Plugin provided Access levels
-- Permission Mapping via Teams with predefined set of Access Levels
+- Permission Mapping via Teams with a pre-defined set of Access Levels
 - Permission Mapping via Org Wide Roles
 - Permission Mapping via Greenhouse Roles
 - No permission mapping

 ## Decision Outcome

+Chosen option: **"No permission mapping"**

 We decided to approach the situation with a phased approach.
 In the first Phase of Greenhouse we go with: